Australian police accuse man of acting as North Korean agent

 - The maximum penalty is 10 years' imprisonment

-Authorities identified the man as Chan Han Choi, a South Korean-born Sydney man, CNN affiliate Seven Network Australia reported.
+The suspect, named Chan Han Choi, is a Sydney-based naturalized Australian citizen originally from South Korea, CNN affiliate Seven Network Australia reported.

-Police said the man, a naturalized Australian citizen, allegedly brokered the sale of missiles, missile components and expertise from North Korea to other international entities, and discussed the supply of weapons of mass destruction.
+Australian Federal Police allege Choi brokered the sale of missiles, missile components and expertise from North Korea to other international entities, and discussed the supply of weapons of mass destruction.

 He also planned to transfer coal from North Korea to entities in Vietnam and Indonesia, police said.
 Police said there is no evidence that the governments of those two countries were aware of the plan.

 These actions are alleged breaches of UN and Australian sanctions.
-He is facing six charges in connection with the acts.
+Recent UN sanctions have targeted everything from seafood exports, foreign labor and joint ventures with North Korea.

-"This case is like nothing we have ever seen on Australian soil," Australian Federal Police Assistant Commissioner Neil Gaughan
+"This case is like nothing we have ever seen on Australian soil," Australian Federal Police Assistant Commissioner Neil Gaughan.

 "This is the first time charges have been laid under the Commonwealth Weapons of Mass Destruction Act in Australia, and the first time we have laid charges specifically for alleged breaches of UN sanctions against North Korea."

+Choi is facing six charges in connection with the acts.
+The maximum penalty for the offenses is 10 years' imprisonment, police said.

-Choi didn't appear or apply for bail during court on Sunday, and bail was formally refused by Acting Magistrate Carl Milovanovich, the CNN affiliate reported.
+He didn't appear or apply for bail during court on Sunday, and bail was formally refused by Acting Magistrate Carl Milovanovich, the CNN affiliate reported.
+He's due to appear in court on December 20.

 Police started investigating the suspect after a tip "from another international agency on another matter."